The 7 UK cities being considered to host Eurovision 2023 have just been announced

-Eurovision 2023: Liverpool and Manchester among seven cities shortlisted to host song contest
+Eurovision: Liverpool and Manchester among seven cities shortlisted to host 2023 song contest

-Next year’s event will take place in one of these places
+Next year’s event will take place in one of these locations

 The UK cities in contention to host Eurovision 2023 have been revealed.